 A 4th time DUI (within 10 years of 3 prior convictions) requires a minimum of 180 days in jail but most people do a year in county jail or 16 months in state prison.

 Effect of a Drunk Driving charge on the DMV

-The DMV must prove three things in order to take action against your license in the event you are stopped for driving
+The DMV must prove three things in order to take action against your license in the event you are stopped for driving under the influence:

 - That you were lawfully arrested;

 - That you were driving with a blood alcohol level of 0.08 or greater.